LinuxNerd14/JBD8-16/docs/programers_quick_reference_v1.1.md

 ~~~
 X = ((1/[BAUD RATE]) * ([CPU clock in Hz]) * 10)/5.208
 ~~~
+This is just a sample piece of code.
+You can try to implient it if you want but I would recommend making your own for your situation.
 ~~~
 tx_delay:
  ldx #$ff   ; deleay determined by baud rate and cpu clok equation is below to set proper number